rafaelsq/huskyCI/README.md

-# huskyCI - Golang Vulnerabilities POC
+# huskyCI - Python Vulnerabilities POC

-> This branch is used as a huskyCI POC to find Golang vulnerabilities
+> This branch is used as a huskyCI POC to find Python vulnerabilities